richardthorp/rodeo/README.md

 Similar to the **404** page, the **500** page is displayed if the server runs into any issues, either due to a programming error or the server running into issues.
 This page states "It seems something has gone wrong!" and then provides a link to **/all_recipes** with the text "Why not come look at some delicious recipes?".
 Again, the header and footer are present to allow the user to easily navigate back through the website.

 #### Security Features
-* All sensitive information related to the running of the app is hidden in enviroment variables.
-These variables have been included in the .gitignore file to ensire they are never uploaded to the remote repository.
+* All sensitive information related to the running of the app is hidden in environment variables.
+These variables have been included in the .gitignore file to ensure they are never uploaded to the remote repository.
 * All user passwords are stored in the database after being hashed by the Werkzeug security package.
 * No sensitive information is presented in the README.
 * Any pages that require the user to be logged in will redirect a not logged in user to the **/login** page.
-* The file inputs found in **/add_recipe** and **/edit_recipe** will reject any data that is not a vaild image file.
+* The file inputs found in **/add_recipe** and **/edit_recipe** will reject any data that is not a valid image file.
 * If logged in a user 'rodeo', any recipe can be edited or deleted by viewing the recipe on the **/recipe_page** page.

 #### Potential Future Features
 * A requirement for users to confirm their email address before being granted access to the full website.
 * To allow users to update their password
-* An admin dashboard which could display statistics useful to the 'Rodeo Hot Sauce' brand.
-These statistics could highlight trends such as growing popularity of certain meal types
+* An admin dashboard that could display statistics useful to the 'Rodeo Hot Sauce' brand.
+These statistics could highlight trends such as the growing popularity of certain meal types
 * To allow users to comment underneath recipes.
 I believe this would be an effective way to boost the sense of community within the users of the website.
 * A cloud storage system to manage the images such as [Cloudinary](https://cloudinary.com/).
-This would make the application more scalable, and would be useful to process the images uploaded by users (such as managing the file size)
+This would make the application more scalable and would be useful to process the images uploaded by users (such as managing the file size)
 * Additional options to sort the recipes
     * The ability to sort the recipes in order of how many users have added the recipe to their favourites.